elegantchaos/ECInjection/ReadMe.markdown

 This is an evolution of the ECHelper project.

-Like ECHelper, it installs a helper application that is launched by launchd and runs with enhanced priveleges.
+Like ECHelper, it installs a helper application that is launched by launchd and runs with enhanced privileges.

 In this project though, the helper's purpose is to inject a code bundle into another application.